isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar.md

 Items are defined by :

 * **Name**: The name of the item, not displayed in the State Bar, only used to identify the item in the settings
+* **Tags**: The tags of the item, used to link the item to one or more connections.
+Read more about [WebSSH Tags](/documentation/help/howtos/link-connections-using-tags/).
 * **Icon**: The icon of the item, displayed in the State Bar
 * **JavaScript**: The JavaScript code that will be executed to get the value of the item.
 The result of this code will be displayed in the State Bar.